Former Swiss banker convicted for giving secret tax data to Germany

 Neither the defendant, who is a Swiss citizen, nor his family could be reached for comment.

-Lawyers for UBS, which paid some $300 million in 2014 to settle claims it helped wealthy Germans dodge taxes, contended Rene S. waged “an attack on the Swiss financial center”.
+Lawyers for UBS, which paid some $300 million in 2014 to settle claims it helped wealthy Germans dodge taxes, contended Rene S. waged “an attack on the Swiss financial centre”.

 UBS declined to comment after Monday’s verdict.